Ayush-dvplr/intermediate_eth_ass1/README.md

-# VotingSystem Smart Contract
+# MaskedOpinion Smart Contract

-This Solidity program is a simple voting contract that demonstrates the basic syntax and functionality of the Solidity programming language.
+This Solidity program is a simple polling contract that demonstrates the basic syntax and functionality of the Solidity programming language.
 The purpose of this program is to serve as a starting point for those who are new to Solidity and want to get a feel for how it works.

 ## Description

-This program is a basic voting contract written in Solidity, a programming language used for developing smart contracts on the Ethereum blockchain.
+This program is a basic polling contract written in Solidity, a programming language used for developing smart contracts on the Ethereum blockchain.
 The contract includes functionalities such as creating proposals and voting on them.
 This program serves as a simple and straightforward introduction to Solidity programming and can be used as a stepping stone for more complex projects in the future.

 In this smart contract we also implements the require(), assert() and revert() statements.